NORD supports robust, well-funded newborn screening programs in every state

 NORD’s State Report Card grades states separately on the following five categories, and an overall state grade for NBS was determined by taking the average of these five grades:

-A state will receive an “A” if it screens for all RUSP core conditions, automatically adds conditions to the state panel when they are added to the RUSP, has a distinct stream of revenue for NBS, has a fee that is determined by their health department and can be easily set or changed, uses the DBS for research as well as for QA/QC purposes, and has an advisory entity that includes a wide range of stakeholders who meet more than once a year.
+A state will receive an “A” if it screens for all RUSP core conditions, automatically adds conditions to the state panel when they are added to the RUSP, has a distinct stream of revenue for NBS, has a fee that is determined by their health department and can be easily set or changed, uses the DBS for research as well as for QA/QC purposes, and has an advisory entity that includes a wide range of stakeholders that meet more than once a year.
 NORD did not conduct interviews of state officials involved in NBS programs to determine this report’s results.
-Instead, information was pulled from publicly available sources in the fall of 2020 to inform our analysis.
+Instead, information was pulled from publicly available sources in the fall of 2022 to inform our analysis.

 Click to enlarge